mapbox/underreact/README.md

 By default, the vendor bundle includes `react` and `react-dom`.

 **Tip:** It is good idea to include big stable libraries your project depends on; for example `redux`, `moment.js`, `lodash` etc.

+### webpackConfigTransform

+Type: `config => transformedConfig`.
+Default `x => x` (identify function).

+If you want to make changes to the Webpack configuration beyond what's available in the above options, you can use this, the nuclear option.
+Your function receives the Webpack configuration that Underreact generates and returns a new Webpack configuration, representing your heart's desires.

+**Tip:** You should think twice before using `webpackConfigTransform`, as Underreact tries its best to abstract away Webpack so that you can focus on the important part of building your application.

 ### webpackLoaders